Something creeping on your body usually causes a variety of reactions: bothered at best, downright scary at worst.

 Don't forget to check Fido, either.
 Pets can carry infected ticks into your Goerkes Corner home.
 If your dog or cat roams tick habitat, a veterinarian can apply or recommend a topical repellent to keep ticks away.

 Prevention is the best way to avoid bites and sicknesses from ticks.
-Contact The Mosquito Guy for a Goerkes Corner yard application to protect against these tiny blood suckers.
+Contact The Mosquito Guy for a Goerkes Corner yard treatment to protect against these tiny blood suckers.
 The last thing you want to do is spend your summer ticked off.